 Dorothy

-In the fifth Oz book, The Road to Oz, the Shaggy Man asks Dorothy for directions to nearby Butterfield.
+In the fifth Oz book, The Road to Oz (ad), the Shaggy Man asks Dorothy for directions to nearby Butterfield.
 Because Princess Ozma wants Dorothy to attend her birthday party, Ozma entangles the roads.
 Eventually, Dorothy, the Shaggy Man, and Button Bright arrive in Oz.
 But where is Butterfield?

 Related: Explore eons of prehistory and decades at the Butterfield Trail Museum.

-After exploring Oz in Kansas, remember that you need no Ruby Slippers to return.
+After exploring Oz in Kansas, remember returning requires no Ruby Slippers.

 More to explore